Trevohack/lkm/README.md

 Everything here is designed to help defenders, students, and researchers understand how kernel-level stealth techniques have historically worked, so they can better **detect, analyze, and defend** against them.

 ✔️ **Stay Responsible**
-Use this content only in safe, legal environments you fully control (e.g., isolated VMs, CTF labs, instructor-approved setups).
+Use this content only in safe, legal environments you fully control

 ✔️ **Contribute for Good**
 Pull requests that improve documentation, defensive detection notes, or historical references are welcome.
-Contributions must follow the spirit of responsible research — **no weaponized code, no operational exploits.**
+Contributions must follow the spirit of responsible research **no weaponized code, no operational exploits.**

 ✔️ **Respect the Ecosystem**
 This repo is about knowledge-sharing, not misuse.
 Always respect the boundaries of ethical hacking and your local laws.
 When in doubt, **don’t run it on production systems**.